jakubBone/Connection-Pool-Library/README.md

   cd Connection-Pool

 2. **Configure the Database**
-   Set up a PostgreSQL database:
+   Set up a PostgreSQL data:
-   - Create a database
+   - Create a data
    - Update the credentials in DatabaseConnection.java:
-   - Update the database credentials in the `DatabaseConnection.java` file located at:
+   - Update the data credentials in the `DatabaseConnection.java` file located at:
-     `src/com/jakub/bone/database/AirportDatabase.java`
+     `src/com/jakub/bone/data/AirportDatabase.java`
-     Replace the placeholders with your database credentials:
+     Replace the placeholders with your data credentials:
      ```java
      private String user = "your_user";
      private String password = "your_password"